FREQUENTLY ASKED ADMISSION QUESTIONS 2014-2015

 - The UNMC Office of Financial Aid administers a variety of financial aid programs.
 The UNMC Financial Aid website provides many answers about financing a UNMC education and is referenced in the admissions process for completion of appropriate paperwork.

 Where do I live when I enroll in the College of Pharmacy?
 The University of Nebraska Medical Center does not have residence halls, but owns a variety of rental property units which can be leased to students.
-For information about these units plus other helpful housing links and sites, please see the Students Services section of the UNMC website.
+Please visit the Student Housing site for more information.

 I graduated 8 years ago from college but am thinking about returning to pursue a pharmacy degree.
 Will the science and math classes I took 8-10 years ago count toward my prerequisites?
-In most cases, they will not.
-Given the emphasis in our program on a strong, current foundation in science and math, the Admissions Committee recommends that coursework greater than five (5) years old in the science and math areas should be refreshed (i.e. especially organic chemistry and physiology).
-Older coursework will be considered toward meeting prerequisites in the other areas.
+In many cases, they will not, but every student’s previous history is evaluated on a case-by-case basis.
+We want every student to be successful, so, given the emphasis in our program on a strong, current foundation in science and math, the Admissions Committee generally recommends that coursework greater than five (5) years old in the science and math areas should be refreshed (i.e. especially organic chemistry & physiology).
+Older coursework will be considered toward meeting prerequisites in most other areas.

 Do you accept students from other states?
 Our focus as a state school is on educating pharmacists for Nebraska.
-Accordingly, the majority (75% or more) of our admitted students are Nebraska residents with the remainder typically being students from immediately surrounding states or those with ties to Nebraska.
+Accordingly, the majority (at least 75%) of our admitted students are Nebraska residents with the remainder typically being students from immediately surrounding states or those with ties to Nebraska.
 As we expand our applicant pool with the utilization of PharmCAS, it is anticipated that a greater number of qualified students from outside our borders will be considered for admission to our program.
-Non-Resident Tuition Scholarships that waive much of the difference between resident and non-resident tuition are available and help to reduce tuition costs to more manageable levels.
+Non-Resident Tuition Scholarships that waive a significant amount of the difference between resident and non-resident tuition are available and help to reduce tuition costs to more manageable levels.

 Who can I talk to for further information or for questions that I have?
 General requirements and information are available on the College of Pharmacy website.
 For further information, please contact the College of Pharmacy Dean’s Office at 402-559-4333 or via email at email@example.com.